 For millions of Americans, working and functioning normally are impossible due to their disability.
 With these severe disabilities come mental, physical, and extreme financial strain for everyone involved.
 Luckily, the government provides help to those with demonstrated need in the form of Social Security disability benefits.

 If you are in need of assistance due to some kind of impairment, disability benefits may be for you.
 While speaking with a disability attorney is the best way to get started, you can also begin the process on your own.
+After you send in your disability application, you may notice signs that you will be approved for disability.
 Continue below to see the top five ways disability benefits could help you if approved.

 1. Extra Income